 - Extreme fatigue after exercise.

+It is important to keep track of your body while implementing the best exercise for heart health into your daily routine.
 If you have chest discomfort (angina), stop exercising and call your doctor if your symptoms become worse, occur more often, last longer than usual, begin happening when you're not exercising or don't go away after taking your medication.
 It may mean your heart disease is getting out of hand.

 Without any cardiac complications, stay active with regular exercise after heart attack.
 The AHA recommends building up to exercising 30 minutes a day five times a week to keep your heart in shape, especially for heart attack recovery.
 Focus on being physically active every day to have a healthy, happy heart!